Yan Gomes Player Props: Cubs vs. Marlins

-The Chicago Cubs, including Yan Gomes (hitting .405 in his past 10 games, with a double, four home runs, a walk and nine RBI), battle starting pitcher Edward Cabrera and the Miami Marlins at LoanDepot park, Saturday at 4:05 PM ET.
+Yan Gomes -- 1-for-1 with an RBI in his last game -- will be in action for the Chicago Cubs versus the Miami Marlins, with Bryan Hoeing on the mound, on April 30 at 12:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Marlins.
+In his previous game, he reached base in his only plate appearance against the Marlins.

 Yan Gomes Game Info & Props vs. the Marlins